-In effort to help those who are still looking for a way to securely connect their workforce from home, we are offering our SOC2 secure remote solution at no cost — please send us a message so we can extend our support.
+To help those looking for a way to securely connect their workforce from home, we’re offering our SOC2 secure remote solution at no cost.
+Please send us a message so we can extend our support.

 The year 2020 has already been eventful – too eventful for many of us.
-As if there weren’t enough worries in the world, we’re all in the midst of dealing with a global pandemic, COVID-19.
-However, if there’s a silver lining, it’s that when society is faced with the worst, we have seen communities come together, offering help to their neighbors and taking action to ensure their families are safe.
+As if there weren’t enough worries in the world, we’re all dealing with a global pandemic, COVID-19.
+If there’s a silver lining, it’s that we’ve seen communities come together, helping their neighbors and ensuring their families are safe.

-While many have prepared for scenarios such as this through business continuity planning and disaster recovery testing, others are struggling with enacting plans to scale-up their remote work infrastructure to handle the influx of users requiring this connectivity.
+Many have prepared for scenarios like this through business continuity planning and disaster recovery testing.
+Still, others are struggling to scale-up their remote work infrastructure to handle the influx of users requiring this connectivity.

-As more and more users connect to their systems remotely, the attack surface for potential bad actors and malicious software continues to expand.
+As more users connect to their systems remotely, the attack surface for potential bad actors and malicious software expands.
 To ensure your IT staff and remote workforce can help mitigate risk, we recommend following these tips and suggestions:

 1. Heighten Awareness and Education for Employees on the Increased Potential for Phishing and Ransomware Attacks

-An unfortunate reality of the world we live in is bad actors weaponize the public’s fear to gain access to an organization’s network resources.
-This is especially true during the current COVID-19 pandemic as emails with malicious attachments and links to fraudulent websites are being sent in large volumes.
+An unfortunate reality of the world is hackers weaponize the public’s fear to gain access to an organization’s network resources.
+This is especially true during the COVID-19 pandemic; hackers are sending emails with malicious attachments and links to fraudulent websites in large volumes.

-Some of these phishing attempts try to trick employees into donating to charities or causes benefiting the people affected by the pandemic.
-Be cautious when receiving emails related to COVID-19 in the subject line, in an attachment or through a hyperlink.
+Some phishing attempts try to trick employees into donating to charities or causes benefiting the people affected by the pandemic.
+Be cautious when receiving emails related to COVID-19 in the subject line, in an attachment, or through a hyperlink.

 2. Audit All Current Virtual Private Network (VPN), or Remote Access Method, Infrastructures and Accounts

-Review the current VPN infrastructure to ensure firewalls and appliances have updated firmware and any remote desktop or Citrix servers are fully patched.
-Remote access accounts should be reviewed, confirming only users who need access have it and users are provided least privilege access to network resources.
+Review the current VPN infrastructure to ensure firewalls and appliances have updated firmware, and patch any remote desktop or Citrix servers.
+Remote access accounts should be reviewed, confirming only users who need access have it, and users have the least privilege access to network resources.

-Audit logging should also be enabled for all remote access solutions.
-It’s critical the remote access solution appliances and software are fully patched and updated as the dangers of distributed denial-of-service (DDoS) attacks and others like it increase due to the large growth of remote users.
+Enable audit logging for all remote access solutions.
+The remote access solution appliances and software need to be fully patched and updated; the dangers of distributed denial-of-service (DDoS) attacks and others like it increase due to the significant growth of remote users.

 3. Enable Multifactor Authentication for Any Services or Applications That Allow It

-If multifactor authentication (MFA) isn’t already enabled for cloud or SaaS services, now is the time to do so.
-Hosted exchange services through cloud providers such as Microsoft’s Office 365 are very common.
+If you have not enabled multifactor authentication (MFA) for cloud or SaaS services, now is the time to do so.
+Hosted exchange services through cloud providers such as Microsoft’s Office 365 are common.

 Enabling this functionality in the cloud and for any other software that’s accessible outside of the network, should be a priority.
 If time permits, adding MFA to the primary remote access tool, such as VPN or Citrix VDI, should also be protected by a dual-factor authentication solution such as RSA or DUO.